NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Turn Aside Ambient Magic.md

 Granted by [[Actions/Turn Aside Ambient Magic|Turn Aside Ambient Magic]]

 Choose acid, cold, electricity, fire, or sonic damage.
-Until the beginning of your next turn, you gain resistance against the chosen damage type equal to half your level.
+You gain resistance against the chosen damage type equal to half your level.

 *Source: Pathfinder Howl of the Wild*
 *ORC*